Congratulations on the thought of adding a feline companion to your life!

 In this section, we will go into more detail about the things you need to consider when selecting a cat.

-When choosing a cat, one of the most important things to consider is their personality.
+When choosing a cat, one of the most important things to consider is the cat’s personality.
 How will the cat’s personality fit with your lifestyle?

 Spend time with the cat before adopting to determine if their personality is a good match for yours.